dimaxweb/CSSLoader/README.md

 # Require CSS plugin

-Plugin for reliably loading css files
+RequireJs plugin for reliably loading and waiting for css files

 ##Inspiration
 The main issue with loading and waiting for css files, is actually not “loading” but “waiting” when stylesheeet is downloaded and applied on DOM.
 Described  [here](http://requirejs.org/docs/faq-advanced.html#css) and [here](https://github.com/jrburke/requirejs/issues/154).